cloudcap10/hugo-shortcodes/README.md

 `git submodule add https://github.com/talz26/hugo-shortcodes.git themes/hugo-shortcodes`

+Updating From the root of your site:

+`git submodule update --remote --merge`

 2. Add `hugo-shortcodes` as the left-most element of the `theme` list variable in your site's or theme's configuration file `config.yaml` or `config.toml`.
 Example, with `config.yaml`:
     ```yaml